 - Entrepreneurship: Develop WASH entrepreneurs and provide training to these entrepreneurs on business, financial management, market development and customer satisfaction.
 Linking them with the micro finance and financial institutions for loan.

 - Pre-budget meeting at the community and open budget session to ensure transparencies in Local Government Institutions (LGIs).

-- Enhance participation of civil society organization and Pani Committee (Water Committee) to secure WASH rights.
+- Enhance participation of civil society organization and Pani Committee (Water Committee) to secure WASH-related rights.

 - Advocacy and Lobby: Linking the local level advocacy issue to the national level advocacy.
 Revision of national level WASH related policies to ensure better WASH services and increase WASH budget.

-The Bangladesh WASH Alliance (BWA) is a consortium of fourteen Bangladeshi NGOs, that is These NGOS received funding from the WASH Alliance International Programme from 2011-2016.
+The Bangladesh WASH Alliance (BWA) is a consortium of fourteen Bangladeshi NGOs, that is Thesewhich have or are involved in NGOS received funding from the WASH Alliance International programmes Programme from 2011-2016.
 Phase-1 officially closed in June 2017.
 However these NGOs are continuing as member of BWA.
 The partners are: